Putin says Russia's nuclear-armed underwater drone was tested successfully

-Russia has conducted a successful test of a new atomic-powered and nuclear-capable underwater drone, President Vladimir Putin said Wednesday, declaring that the new weapon can't be intercepted.

-Putin's statement, which comes three days after he praised a successful test of a new nuclear-powered cruise missile, appears to be another message to U.S. President Donald Trump that Russia is standing firm in its maximalist demands on Ukraine.
+Putin's statement comes three days after he praised a successful test of a new nuclear-powered cruise missile.
+It appears to be another message to U.S. President Donald Trump that Russia is standing firm in its maximalist demands on Ukraine.

 He said the nuclear reactor that powers Poseidon is “100 times smaller” than those on submarines, and the power of its nuclear warhead is “significantly higher than that of our prospective Sarmat intercontinental ballistic missile.”